pete0emerson/brain/README.md

 `cp brain search ~/bin`

-# Saving stuff to the brain
+# Examples of saving text to the brain

 ```
-brain This line I want to store in the brain
+$ brain This line I want to store in the brain
-echo "Save this stuff to the brain" | brain
+$ echo "Save this stuff to the brain" | brain
-cat FILE | brain
+$ cat FILE | brain
 ```

 The file will be saved in ~/brain/${date}/${time}.
 If there is text on the first line,